How to Interpret Biblical Prophecy

 5 Christ’s present Kingship has no relationship to the fulfillment of the Davidic Covenant and His Messianic rule; and the Church has no relationship to the Kingdom of God on earth, totally ignoring Matt 11:12.

-6 Uneven application of Hyper-literal interpretation of symbolism in prophecy that allows for little figure of speech, typology, or foreshadowing of the Church as “the mystery made manifest.”
+6 Uneven application of Hyper-literal interpretation of the symbolism in prophecy that allows for little figure of speech, typology, or foreshadowing of the Church as “the mystery made manifest.”

 Because Futurist Sees nearly everything in the Revelation as being yet future.
 They have to put gaps in the chronology within the scriptures.